 Not interested?
 After your interview, you may decide the position isn’t for you.
 It’s appropriate to send a thank-you email to the interviewer thanking them for their time and letting them know you are not interested in moving forward because you don’t think the position is a good fit or have found another opportunity.
 Keep your email short and professional without offering details.

-Even if you believe you’ve found the perfect job and aced your interview, keep focused on your job search.
+Even if you believe you’ve found the perfect job and aced your interview, stay focused on your job search.
 Continue networking, sending resumes, interviewing and following up on positions until you receive the job offer you want.